microsoft/WhatTheHack/020-MasteringLinux/README.md

 ## Challenges

 The challenges were organized as below.
+Please note:

-Each challenge can be done separately and they are not interdependent.
-You can pick as many you want.
-Please note that the level of complexity increases along with the respective number of each one.
+* Each challenge can be done separately and they are not interdependent.
+* You don't need to make all of them, chose to pick as many you want.
+* The level of complexity increases accordingly with the respective number of each one.

 | Challenges |